wjzhengsh/blockchain/howto/remote_peer.md

 For instructions on how to deploy {{site.data.keyword.blockchainfull_notm}} Platform for AWS, see [Deploying peers in Amazon Web Services](/docs/services/blockchain/howto/remote_peer_aws.html#remote-peer-aws).

-The following diagram describes the process to deploy an {{site.data.keyword.blockchainfull_notm}} Platform for AWS peer.
+The following clickable diagram describes the process to deploy an {{site.data.keyword.blockchainfull_notm}} Platform for AWS peer.
+You can click each step to read detailed instructions.

 <img usemap="#home_map1" border="0" class="image" id="image_ztx_crb_f1b2" src="../images/remote_peer_AWS_flow.png" width="750" alt="Click a box to get more details on the process." style="width:750px;" />
 <map name="home_map1" id="home_map1">